There was a problem loading the comments.

 You can use the EZHome device with smart assistants through Home Automation platforms like Home Assistant.
 The EZHome device is not capable of directly being controlled by voice assistants.

 You will need something on your local network to talk to the plug through these assistants.
 We recommend Home Assistant as your local home automation platform for all your smart home devices.
-The EZPlug can be used with any device that has a 10A load or less.

 To connect the EZHome device to your Wifi is very simple.
 You will need a computer, smartphone, or tablet that has a 2.4ghz Wifi radio in it.